Want to slow down and remember what really matters this Christmas season?

 We'll be celebrating the season with popcorn for dinner on movie night and Chinese food on tree decorating day.
 Eating take-out off paper plates by the light of our freshly decorated Christmas tree sounds like the most perfectly perfect thing I can think of right now.
 As long as I'm surrounded by my family.

-Now, take a minute to go watch the videos on the
+Now, take a minute to go check out the It's Christmas.
+Keep It Real.
+Facebook page here.

 If you watch closely, you'll spot Dale and Megan in many of them.
 I was standing behind the videographer when they were captured, such a fun day!